ManticoreGamesInc/platform-documentation/src/tutorials/collaboration.md

      Usually, all game files are directly in the folder with the project's name, but we want to package those files up into another folder that we have within the game project folder.

-3. Move all the game files into the folder you just created *(The one we called "data")*.
+3. Move all the game files into the folder you just created *(the one we called "data")*.

-4. Open Github desktop, and click ***File > Clone Repository*** to choose where to setup your project.
+4. Open Github Desktop, and click ***File > Clone Repository*** to choose where to setup your project.
 Navigate to your chosen game folder, in the same folder that the previous "data" folder is in.

      Clone your project into that game folder.